dalyIsaac/Whim/docs/docs/concepts.md

 ## Workspaces

-A "workspace" or [`IWorkspace`](api/Whim.IWorkspace.html) in Whim is a collection of windows, displayed on a single monitor.
+A "workspace" or <xref:Whim.IWorkspace> in Whim is a collection of windows, displayed on a single monitor.
 The layouts of workspaces are determined by their [layout engines](#layout-engines).
 Each workspace has a single active layout engine, and can cycle through different layout engines.

-The `WorkspaceManager` object has a customizable `CreateLayoutEngines` property which provides the default layout engines for workspaces.
+The <xref:Whim.IWorkspaceManager> object has a customizable <xref:Whim.IWorkspaceManager.CreateLayoutEngines> property which provides the default layout engines for workspaces.
 For example, the following config sets up three workspaces, and two layout engines:

 ```csharp
 // Set up workspaces.